 So, they appreciated my work like I saved their lives.
 Such a feedback always motivates engineers, you know.

-Similar medical software development projects are always hot because so are over-engineered medical standards.
+Similar projects are always hot because so are over-engineered medical standards.
 Drop me a few lines on the Contact Us page if you have a question about CMS standards automation.
 Or, probably, you want to develop your own healthcare software?
 If you do, we would be happy to participate in it because there are so many exciting CMS standards we have not automated yet.